-Our Visitor Experience team can be found across the gallery to offer information on artworks, the building and facilities.
+Our Visitor Experience team are trained in all aspects of visitor care and are here to help you during your visit.
+The team can be found across the gallery to offer information on artworks, the building and facilities.

-Whatever you need, please ask for their assistance during your visit or feel free to get in touch beforehand.
+Whatever you need, please ask for their assistance during your visit or get in touch beforehand.

 Main Entrance & Welcome Desk

 The Welcome Desk is a short distance from the main entrance and is medium height.
 Part of the desk is lower level for easy access to wheelchair users.
 There is an induction loop.
 Lighting levels are bright.

 The gallery has two manual wheelchairs available to use.
 These can be booked in advance by calling the gallery on 01924 247360.

 There are induction loops in the gallery.
 They can be found at the Welcome Desk, Café and in our Auditorium.